VSharp-Lang/vsharp-old/README.md

 VSharp (V#) is a programming language made with the goal of having the smallest interpreter.
 <br>How it works is that it takes the code of a file and turns it into python code.</br>
+Feel free to post any bugs as it is currently in development at the moment!
 <br>This README.md file has a tutorial on how to use it.</br>

 # Running a file